Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Theoretical toy model: Large-bias conductance shoulders as signatures of interfacial triplet pairings

 Thereby, the hopping~parameter represents~$ t = \hbar^2 / (2ma^2) $, where $ m $ refers to the effective quasiparticle~masses.
 For our mostly to a qualitative level restricted modeling, it is most convenient to use such units that~$ t = 1 \, [\text{arb. units}] $.

-Apart from the discrete single-particle~energies~$ \varepsilon(i,j) = 4t \hat{\tau}_0 $, Ni's ferromagnetic exchange gap~$ \Delta^\mathrm{XC}_\mathrm{Ni} $~(the magnetization~vector points along the $ \hat{z} $-direction), and the $ \mathrm{Al}_2 \mathrm{O}_3 $~barrier of height~$ V_{\mathrm{Al}_2 \mathrm{O}_3} $, we need to account for the films' distinct superconducting gaps.
-The Bogoliubov--de~Gennes Hamiltonian involves now not only singlet superconducting gaps~(pairing~potentials), coupling spin-up and spin-down electrons to form \emph{spin-singlet Cooper~pairs}, but also triplet gaps~(pairing~potentials) that facilitate \emph{spin-triplet Cooper~pairs} consisting of two equal-spin electrons.
-While the \emph{singlet} superconducting~gaps are abbreviated by~$ \Delta_\mathrm{Al}^\mathrm{singlet} $ and $ \Delta_\text{Ni--Ga}^\mathrm{singlet} $~(as in~Sec.~\ref{Sec_Exp}, we take the effective gap~$ \Delta_\text{Ni--Ga}^\mathrm{singlet} $ to be the same throughout the whole Ni--Ga~bilayer), the \emph{triplet} gap is denoted by~$ \Delta_\text{Ni--Ga}^\mathrm{triplet} $.
-To ensure that triplet~correlations really only occur in the vicinity of the Ni--Ga~interface, their respective pairing-potential~terms are \emph{nonzero only} in $ L_\mathrm{Ni}' $ and~$ L_\mathrm{Ga}' $ of Ni's and Ga's lattice~sites around the Ni--Ga~interface, as we schematically illustrate in~Fig.~\ref{FigTBModeling}(b).
-As our main aim is to provide a \emph{phenomenological} model that can associate the unprecedented formation of large-bias conductance~shoulders to superconducting triplet~pairings inside the Ni--Ga~bilayers, we do not account for the previously understood additional triplet-pairing~mechanisms arising at the Al/Ni--Ga~interface~(which usually result in zero- or, at least, low-bias conductance~peaks as explained above) or their further enhancement due to the additionally present EuS spin-filter~barriers in our simplified theoretical description.
-Since the inhomogeneous magnetization at the Ni--Ga~interfaces, which ultimately induces the triplet pairings we are mostly interested in, stems from a highly complex magnetic domain~structure that has not yet been fully understood at the microscopic level, we manually introduce the interfacial triplet~pairings into our model through including nonzero tunable equal-spin superconducting pairing~terms around the Ni--Ga~interface.
-While this is sufficient to unravel the physical origin of the observed conductance~shoulders, more comprehensive, and at the same time more realistic from a microscopic point of view, modeling is certainly desirable at a later stage, after gaining more experimental insight into the magnetic texture at the interface and possibly assisted by first-principles band-structure~calculations~\cite{Csire2018,Csire2018a, Gmitra2013}.
+Apart from the discrete single-particle~energies~$ \varepsilon(i,j) = 4t \hat{\tau}_0 $ \hi{and the ferromagnetic exchange gap~$ \Delta^\mathrm{XC}_\mathrm{Ni} $ of Ni~(the magnetization~vector points along the $ \hat{z} $-direction),} we need to account for the films' distinct superconducting gaps.
+The Bogoliubov--de~Gennes Hamiltonian involves now not only singlet superconducting gaps~(pairing~potentials), coupling spin-up and spin-down electrons to form \emph{spin-singlet Cooper~pairs}, but also triplet gaps~(pairing~potentials) that facilitate \emph{spin-triplet Cooper~pairs} consisting of two equal-spin electrons. \hi{While the \emph{singlet} superconducting~gaps are abbreviated by~$ \Delta_\mathrm{Al}^\mathrm{singlet} $ and $ \Delta_\text{Ni--Ga}^\mathrm{singlet} $, the \emph{triplet} gap is denoted by~$ \Delta_\text{Ni--Ga}^\mathrm{triplet} $. } To ensure that triplet~correlations really only occur in the vicinity of the Ni--Ga~interface, their respective pairing-potential~terms are \emph{nonzero only} in $ L_\mathrm{Ni}' $ and~$ L_\mathrm{Ga}' $ of Ni's and Ga's lattice~sites around the Ni--Ga~interface, as we schematically illustrate in~Fig.~\ref{FigTBModeling}(b).